ftnapps/smapinntpd/ReadMe.txt

-   Reformatting quotes in this way means that the user who posts a message will no longer have final say over the final content of the message since it will be changed after he or she sends it to JamNNTPd.
+   Reformatting quotes in this way means that the user who posts a message will no longer have final say over the final content of the message since it will be changed after he or she sends it to SmapiNNTPd.
 Since this in principle is a bad thing even if quoted text will look a lot better after reformatting, this option is turned off by default.

  -origin <origin>

-   Normally JamNNTPd uses the text found in the Organization header line as the Origin line text in posted messages.
+   Normally SmapiNNTPd uses the text found in the Organization header line as the Origin line text in posted messages.
 You can use this switch to override the Organization line and set your own origin for all posted messages.

  -guestsuffix <suffix>

-   If desired, JamNNTPd can add a suffix to posts from unauthenticated users.
+   If desired, SmapiNNTPd can add a suffix to posts from unauthenticated users.
    To activate that feature, specify the suffix here.

    Example:  -guestsuffix " [GUEST]".

  -echomailjam <echomail.jam>

-   If you specify a filename here, JamNNTPd will write a line to this file with the messagebase and message number for each message that is posted.
+   If you specify a filename here, SmapiNNTPd will write a line to this file with the messagebase and message number for each message that is posted.
    The file follows the ECHOMAIL.JAM format supported by some tossers.